 Punta del Diablo, Uruguay is a top beach destination in South America.
-In the summertime (December to February), the town is flooded with tourists and backpackers eager to surf Uruguay and soak in the sunshine.
+In the summertime (December to February), the town is flooded with tourists eager to soak in the sunshine.

 5 Things To Do in Punta del Diablo, Uruguay

-Void of any major tourist attractions (besides the beach), Punta del Diablo is one of the best places to visit in Uruguay to enjoy a slower pace of life.
-After spending two weeks on the beach, we created our list of top Punta del Diablo, Uruguay Things To Do.
+Practically void of any major attractions, Punta del Diablo is one of the best places to visit in Uruguay to enjoy a slower pace of life.

-Save, Pin or Bookmark this Punta del Diablo Travel Guide to plan your trip to Uruguay!
+Save, Pin or Bookmark our Punta del Diablo Travel Guide to plan your vacation to Uruguay!

 Playa Pescadores